-- crop rotation (winter wheat) soil cover instead of fallow - intercropping/ agroforestry with fruit trees - conservation of riparian forests -> wind breaks - apocynum (salinity tolerant multipurpose herb) cultivation -> soil cover in saline areas preventing erosion and at the same time providing income
+- crop rotation (winter wheat) soil cover instead of fallow - intercropping/ agroforestry with fruit trees - conservation of riparian forests -> wind breaks - apocynum (salinity tolerant multipurpose herb) cultivation -> soil cover in saline areas preventing erosion and at the same time providing income message: making an opportunity out of a problem by the use of an indigenous halophyte (salt-loving plant) to cover land, protecting it from erosion, and to provide income

 Cotton in the Tarim Basin of the Taklamakan desert, China, is an irrigation-intensive crop and from the perspective of water use, poorly suited to deserts.
 From the view point of cotton quality however, it is good to grow cotton in arid areas as humid conditions can lead to mould in the bolls.
 In Xinjiang, 300 to 400 mm per year water is needed for irrigation.
-Improper land and water (irrigation) management in production systems for cotton and other crops leads to saline soil (due to high and rising groundwater tables and high evapotranspiration, see Chapter 2 page 66) and eventually to abandonment by the farmers.
+Improper land and water (irrigation) management in production systems for cotton and other crops leads to saline soil (due to high and rising ground-water tables and high evapotranspiration, see Chapter 2 page 66) and eventually to abandonment by the farmers.